manwar/python-guide/unit-testing.md

             return "Fizz"       # Line added
         return str(value)

-With small changes to the production code, we are back in `GREEN` phase
+With small changes to the production code, we are back in `GREEN` phase.

     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED
     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED